Top 8 Fitness Trends Which Are Worth The Hype In 2023!

 What does that mean?

 With tons of time on hand during the pandemic, many people tried the latest workout trends, to come out of the quarantine with the hottest of bods.
 But as time went on and no one knew when things would get back on track, they started losing motivation.

 HIIT is one such workout method that acts as a cheat code for the brain.
 You can trick your brain into thinking that you’ll only work out for 25-30 mins and get over that initial lethargy.
 The short burst of energy that is required for a HIIT session also elevates your mood and releases endorphins to make you feel good.

-As things are starting to get back on track, HIIT workout will retain its place as the form of exercise that doesn’t take much time and still yields great results.
+As things are starting to get back on track, HIIT workouts will retain their place as a form of exercise that doesn’t take much time and still yields great results.

 4. Cycling… at home

 Other than being a personal favorite and an excellent means of transport, cycling has always been a vastly popular form of exercise.

 But last year, this rose to stardom and achieved even greater heights than ever before.
 That was made possible thanks to stationary bikes.
 Because the activity is isolated, people could do it from the safety of their homes.

 In September, the interactive fitness platform’s CEO John Foley said it was aiming to have 100 million paying subscribers one day following growth in sales of its high-tech bike – much like a spin bike – in 2020.
 The bike was so popular that it went out of stock in most stores for some time and Peloton grew 350% in 2020, per Forbes.